tgherzog/wbg-catalog-manual/notes-tim.md

 * Assumes there is a single download for every dataset (though it may be query/bulk/api), doesn't address cases where data lives in multiple files [like this](http://wbi.worldbank.org/boost/country/rio-grande-do-sul-brazil).

+* License exceptions aren't clearly identified in the catalog.
+If a dataset (or indicator) entails an exception, it should say so in the data catalog.